eduMFA/eduMFA/doc/tokens/tokentypes/paper.rst

-.. note:: You can change the directory *static/customize* to a URL that fits your needs the best by defining a variable `PI_CUSTOMIZATION` in the file *pi.cfg*.
+.. note:: You can change the directory *static/customize* to a URL that fits your needs the best by defining a variable `PI_CUSTOMIZATION` in the file *edumfa.cfg*.
 This way you can put all modifications in one place apart from the original code.

 OTP Table